haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 11. **Now that you’ve reclassified the proportions into classes 1, 2, 3 or 4 it’s time to find the low education & low-income areas in Helsinki metropolitan region.**
+	- Select the grid squares that have been given the classification 4 in both of the reclassified fields
+		- Do you remember how to select attributes based on their value?
+Hint: check step number 4
+	- Save the selection as a new layer and give it an informative name
+	- Compose a map of the results

+---

+### Optional: Refining the analysis